 The site is located in a predominantly residential area and there are no land uses in the surrounding area which are incompatible with the proposed residential use of the site.
 The proposed house would not result in an unacceptable amenity impact on neighbouring amenity.
-Windows in the proposed bedrooms would be around 16/17m from windows in the property to the east which is adequate.
 The boundary wall between the existing property and proposed house would provide some relief from overlooking of garden ground.
-Environmental Health has identified potential concerns in relation to noise from the proposed air source heat pump, but that matter could be regulated by planning condition were the proposal otherwise acceptable.
+Environmental Health has indicated that noise from the proposed air source heat pump could be regulated by the planning conditions.